google/closure-templates/documentation/reference/functions.md

 ### `legacyDynamicTag($ag)` {#legacyDynamicTag}

-The `legacyTagName` function is used to create an HTML tag whose name is determined dynamically by a print node.
-Wrapping the tag name expression in `legacyTagName` is required in order to disambiguate it with other Soy syntax.
+The `legacyDynamicTag` function is used to create an HTML tag whose name is determined dynamically by a print node.
+Wrapping the tag name expression in `legacyDynamicTag` is required in order to disambiguate it with other Soy syntax.

 ```soy
 {template .foo}